Fractal Potential Flows: An Idealized Model for Fully Developed Turbulence: Preliminary Concepts

 \subsubsection{The Address Set}

 The address set arises from the iteration of the Hutchinson operator, and it is a way to label each fractal point.
-Since we can start the iteration towards $F$ with any compact set, we will choose the primary fixed point for simplicity, which is any point in $\mcP$ of our preference.
+Since the iteration towards $F$ can be started with any compact set, typically the primary fixed point is chosen for simplicity, which is any point in $\mcP$ of our preference.